Loweg/LowegTweaks/ReadMe.md

 Increases the amount of permitted labors for the VME Serketist.

 Default off.
 Do not turn on unless you have Vanilla Ideology Expanded - Memes and Structures loaded.

+### Tribals Research Patch
+Adds mod compatibility and patches to require Vanilla Factions Expanded = Tribals researches for some modded buildings and recipes, and fixes the smooth stone designation bug.
+Patches Cooking and Agriculture, CE, Colony Manager, Deep Storage, Rimefeller, and Dubs Bad Hygiene

+Default off.